tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 ![Dimension reduction](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Dimension%20reduction.png)

 ### PCA (Principal Component Analysis)

+- PCA is a <ins> linear</ins> method that identifies the directions of maximum variance in the data, making it fast and effective for capturing global structure but less suited for non-linear relationships.
+PCA is generally faster and preferred for preliminary analysis or when the relationships in the data are primarily linear.

 - What does Principal Component Analysis (PCA) create from dataset features?<br/>
 Uncorrelated variables called principal components.